-Churches - Princeton has churches of various denominations.
+Churches - Princeton has churches of various denominations as follows:

 Health Care - The Princeton General Hospital provides level 1 health care under the administration of the Interior Health Authority.
 Services include a 6 bed acute care unit and a 36 bed extended care unit.

 Police and Fire – Princeton is served by the RCMP.
 The Volunteer Fire Department offers excellent fire protection with state of the art equipment and training.

 Statistics Canada 2016 profile on Princeton - click here